kfZhao726/TS-TrajGAN/README.md

 # TS-TrajGAN

-A two-stage spatiotemporal trajectory generation model with GAN and conditional GAN
+《Generating Spatiotemporal Trajectories with GANs and Conditional GANs》

 ## Install the dependency